OuailTayarth/metaloan-app/README.md

 ## Reason for Building This App

-I built this project during my last role as a front-end developer at Rose Law Group, the company I was working at.
-It makes owning metaverse land affordable by breaking down high costs into small payments, helping more people join virtual worlds for fun or investment.
+I built this project during my latest role as a front-end engineer.
+It’s a payment platform that makes owning metaverse land affordable by breaking down high costs into smaller payments, helping more people join virtual worlds for fun or investment

 ## Technologies